 This is the most basic form of Ikebana.

-The Ikebana is composed around three branches.
-It is based on the ancient Chinese idea that there are people between the heavens and the earth and that a harmonious universe is formed.
+The Ikebana is composed of three branches.
+It is based on the ancient Chinese idea that people are between the heavens and the earth and that a harmonious universe is formed.
 The name of each branch is different for each style.

 Scissors for cutting flowers and branches.
 Compared to ordinary scissors, the holding part of the scissors is longer than the blade.

 A vessel for flowers.
 There are a variety of materials, but the combination with the flower material is important.